K33s/DiscordBot/README.md

 Replace 'TOKEN_ID' with a token id in .env_sample

 **Commands**
-1. Play - Plays the audio of a youtube video link in VC
+* Play - Plays the audio of a youtube video link in VC
+* Pause - Pauses the currently playing track
+* Resume - Resumes the currently paused track
-2. Skip - Skips the item in queue
+* Skip - Skips the item in queue
-3. Stop - Stops the video currently playing in VC
+* Stop - Stops the video currently playing in VC
-4. serverinfo - Displays server information
+* serverinfo - Displays server information
-5. botinfo - Displays the bot information
+* botinfo - Displays the bot information
-6. myinfo - Displays the users' information
+* myinfo - Displays the users' information
-7. color - Changes the color of the info. commands
+* color - Changes the color of the info. commands
-8. image - Displays a random image
+* image - Displays a random image